-If you’ve started the process of adding a Computerized Maintenance Management System (CMMS) to your operation, then you already know that it involves much more than a financial investment.
+If you’ve started the process of adding a Computerized Maintenance Management System (CMMS software) to your operation, then you already know that it involves much more than a financial investment.
 It also requires a commitment to the time and energy needed to ensure that the system does what it’s designed to do.
 What needs to be understood is that any CMMS on its own, no matter how many bells and whistles it has, won’t perform to its potential unless the users understand its purpose, value and method of operation.
 Without consistent and appropriate user involvement, a CMMS runs the risk of falling short of its intended mark.

 The term “onboarding” refers to the process of implementing a company’s maintenance management software to ensure that it’s ready to use and can be operated by all designated users.
 The process of onboarding is multifaceted, and involves regular consultations, data integration, software configuration and customer training that meets the specific needs of each organization.
 The goal of the onboarding process is to educate users on the system implementation, and in doing so, it motivates and encourages them to adopt the system into their daily work routines.